Energy in India: Biofuel

-India imports 85% of petroleum products with an import cost of $55 billion in 2020-21, India has set a target of blending 20% ethanol in petrol by 2025 resulting in import substitution saving of US$4 billion or ₹30,000 crore and India provides financial assistance for manufacturing ethanol from rice, wheat, barley, corn, sorghum, sugarcane, sugar beet, etc. In 2016, ethanol market penetration had reached 3.3% blend rate.
+In 2021, India imported 85% of petroleum products worth $55 billion.
+The country set a target of blending 20% ethanol in petrol by 2025 resulting in import substitution and India provides financial assistance for manufacturing ethanol from rice, wheat, barley, corn, sorghum, sugarcane, sugar beet, etc. This target was achieved in 2025.

 Electricity

-India was the third largest electricity producer in the world with 1,383 TWh generation in FY 2019–2020 and 99.99% of the population having access to power supply.
+In India, 99.99% of the population have access to power supply.
 By 2013, India became the world's third largest producer of electricity with 4.8% global share, surpassing Japan and Russia.
 India ranks 6th globally in hydropower generation during the year 2019.

+India had set a target of 175 gigawatts (GW) of renewable energy (excluding large hydro) capacity by 2022.
+It included 100 GW capacity from solar energy sources, 60 GW from wind power, 10 GW from biopower, and 5 GW from small hydropower.

-India has 136 GW (38%) installed capacity of renewable energy.
+As of 31 March 2024, India has 190.573 GW (43% of total) installed capacity of renewable energy.
 It is one of the world leaders in renewable energy investments and installations.

-India has set a target of 175 gigawatts (GW) of renewable energy capacity by 2022.
-This would include 100 GW capacity from solar energy sources, 60 GW from wind power, 10 GW from biopower, and 5 GW from small hydropower.
+Energy reserves

+India has abundant solar, wind, hydro (including pumped storage) and biomass power potential.
+In addition, as of January 2011 India had approximately 38 trillion cubic feet (Tcf) of proven natural gas reserves, the world's 26th largest reserve.
+The United States Energy Information Administration estimates that India produced approximately 1.8 Tcf of natural gas in 2010 while consuming roughly 2.3 Tcf of natural gas.
+India already produces coalbed methane.